Up A Hippopotamus’ Bottom

 in the most perfect place we could find?

-and reading biology books about mammals.
+and reading biology books about mammals

-We love drawing castles on dry-erase boards,
+We loved drawing castles on dry-erase boards

 and swallowing gumdrops.
 And swallowing swords.